Kinesiology

 Research Interests:

 My research interest is based on using computational methods to interpret the brain.
 Specifically, I am interested in using biologically inspired models to understand the cognitive processing of the auditory system.
-I am additionally interested in machine learning applications, physiological data processing, clinical diagnostics, and the biological basis of neuropsychiatric disorders. |
+I am additionally interested in machine learning applications, physiological data processing, clinical diagnostics, and the biological basis of neuropsychiatric disorder.

 Amanda Coletti